Avocado: Cultivation in California

-The avocado was introduced from Mexico to California in the 19th century, and has become a successful cash crop.
-About 59000 acre – as of 2015, some 80% of United States avocado production – is located in Southern California, with 60% in San Diego County.
+Avocados were introduced to California from Nicaragua in the early 1850s, when avocado trees imported from the Central American country were observed and reported growing near San Gabriel.
+The avocado has since become a successful cash crop.
+About 59000 acre – as of 2015, some 80% of United States avocado production – is located in Southern California.

 Avocado is the official fruit of the state of California.
 Fallbrook, California, claims, without official recognition, the title of "Avocado Capital of the World" (also claimed by the town of Uruapan in Mexico), and both it and Carpinteria, California, host annual avocado festivals.

 The California Avocado Commission and the California Avocado Society are the two major grower organizations and Calavo Growers is a major distributor.

 Cultivation in Peru

 'Hass' avocado production in Peru encompasses thousands of hectares in central and western Peru.
 Peru has now become the largest supplier of avocados imported to the European Union and the second largest supplier to Asia and the United States.
 The country's location near the equator and along the Pacific Ocean creates consistently mild temperatures all year.

 'Hass' avocados from Peru are seasonally available to consumers from May through September and are promoted under the auspices of the Peruvian Avocado Commission, headquartered in Washington, D.C.